Moral Hazard and Healthcare

 - Onerous mechanisms like cost and complexity are appropriate and necessary for managing this moral hazard

-And is an onerous control mechanism actually what is needed?
-Or should it be a change in healthcare that reframes the risk/reward equation and aligns our shared interests in a more productive equitable way?
-And what are the responsibilities of capital managers to their societies?
+Maybe what is needed is a change in mindset that reframes the risk/reward equation and aligns our shared interests in a more productive equitable way?

-If we want to achieve this kind of foundational change in healthcare, then what is the most timely and effective approach for doing so?
 At a minimum we need to start challenging the status quo thinking so we can drive affordability in more meaningful ways.
 We should also begin actively experimenting with ideas outside of the canon of traditional health insurance underwriting so we can take more meaningful steps toward enabling affordability.
+This kind of financial innovation may be able to reveal a new path forward for an industry where our math has changed, our values have chanted but our mental models are still rooted in 18th century economics.

 Further Reading